apache/celix/documents/bundles.md

 ## Symbol visibility for bundles
 Bundles cannot directly access the symbols of another bundle and therefore the symbols of the bundle activator library can be hidden with exception of the bundle activator create, start, stop and destroy functions.
+The celix_bundle_activator.h header file ensures that the bundle activator symbols are exported.

 The benefits of hiding symbols for a bundle are:
  - Smaller bundle libraries;